mieweb/docs/content/functions/system-administration/interfaces/installing-mie-device-app.md

 ---
 id: '1eBwfO4VBjEQw0psatyh_3yl8YrCX5IGqwQxxcvLtApE'
 title: 'Installing MIE Device App'
-date: '2024-11-04T22:42:34.821Z'
+date: '2025-07-15T16:22:41.378Z'
-version: 124
+version: 130
-lastAuthor: 'anichols'
+lastAuthor: 'auhrick'
 mimeType: 'text/x-markdown'
 links: []
 source: 'https://drive.google.com/open?id=1eBwfO4VBjEQw0psatyh_3yl8YrCX5IGqwQxxcvLtApE'
 wikigdrive: '1f3be24cb6d0e684833cf8ee6161c6af8024a3bd'
 ---
 There are required applications that may be needed for some programs, as well as certain functionality within the {{% system-name %}} system.
-The following instructions intend to assist users in installing the **MIE Device App** and the **MIE SSL App**.
+The following instructions intend to assist users in installing the **MIE Device App, MIE Device App 2** and the **MIE SSL App**.

 1. Go to the <strong>Control Panel</strong> and navigate to {{% syslink "Plugins" "f=admin&s=plugins" %}} .